adcousin/hops/README.md

 ## The Features

-This section is divided between the differents sections of our project for lisibility but they are related in the actuel website.
+This section is divided between the differents sections of our project for lisibility but they are related in the actual website.

 ### Beers section